DavyJonesLocker/client_side_validations/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

 ### Steps to reproduce*

 ### Expected behavior*
-Tell us what should happen
+_Tell us what should happen_

 ### Actual behavior*
-Tell us what happens instead
+_Tell us what happens instead_

 ### System configuration*
 **Rails version**: